dadukhin/dadukhin.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/terf/pen/vgurb.
+You can find this one at http://codepen.io/anon/pen/BLkEyr.

- This was V1 of my personal website, <a href="http://timothy.expert">http://timothy.expert</a>.
-The current version, V2, is <a href="http://codepen.io/terf/pen/XbQwrL">here</a>.